 Listen to the podcast

 My dad took his first drink when he was 21-years old.
-He took his last drink 21-years later.
+He had his last drink 21-years later.
 Between his first and last drink, he never stopped drinking.
 He was a mean, uncaring drunk.

-I do not blame him for my angry teen years and the bad things I chose to do during that season of life, though there is no denying I was shaped and influenced by him.
+I do not blame him for my turbulent teen years and the bad things I chose to do during that season of life, though there is no denying I was shaped and influenced by him.
 My alcoholic father was only part of the story.

-Death and anger
+Death and Anger

 The year was 1978.